+When the “creeper van” got close enough for me to see who was driving I waved and the van stopped.
 The driver rolled down the window and proceeded to tell me he was there to picking up local kids for Vacation Bible School (VBS).
-He said he was taking them to the Baptist Church at Tohatchi, a community about 15-minute drive from where my parents live.
-In my mind I thought how would he feel if I drove a van through his suburb unannounced and said I’m taking your kids away from here so they can learn about how the Navajo way of life?
-And, if I did this is how my van wold look:
+He said he was going to take them to the Baptist Church at Tohatchi, a community about fifteen-minute drive from where my parents live.
+The first thought I had was No freakin’ way are you driving off with my young kids in this creepy van.

 To read about someone who lived on the Navajo reservation and saw their share of white vans, read: